AlibabaCloudDocs/domain/intl.en-US/Real-name authentication for domains/Materials required for real-name verification.md

 According to the regulations issued by the China Internet Network Information Center \(CNNIC\), all domain name holders must submit real, accurate, and complete information of registered domain names.
 Otherwise, the domain name will be canceled.
 Therefore, you must submit the required materials and pass the real-name verification after you register a .cn domain name.
 The verification process includes real-name verification of the registrant and a review of the naming of the domain name.

-**Note:** The registrars at the Alibaba Cloud international site \(alibabacloud.com\) are registrars outside China.
-You cannot apply for an ICP filing for a domain name registered at the Alibaba Cloud international site \(alibabacloud.com\).
-If you want to deploy your services such as websites inmainland China, you must register your domain name and complete the ICP filing for your website at the Alibaba Cloud China site.
-Otherwise, your website may be inaccessible inmainland China.
+**Note:** The registrars at the Alibaba Cloud International site \(alibabacloud.com\) are registrars outside China.
+You cannot apply for an ICP filing for a domain name registered at the Alibaba Cloud International site \(alibabacloud.com\).
+If you want to deploy your services such as websites in mainland China, you must register your domain name and complete the ICP filing for your website at the Alibaba Cloud China site \(aliyun.com\).
+Otherwise, your website may be inaccessible in mainland China.

 ## Individual registrants